Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/README.md

    implementation 'com.adobe.marketing.mobile:campaignclassic:1.+'
    ```

-   or you can manually include the binaries found in [acp-sdks](https://github.com/Adobe-Marketing-Cloud/acp-sdks/) repo on GitHub.
+   or you can manually include the binaries found in the [acp-sdks](https://github.com/Adobe-Marketing-Cloud/acp-sdks/) repo on GitHub.

-2. Import the Campaign Classic, Mobile Core and Lifecycle extensions in your application's main activity.
+2. Import the Campaign Classic, Mobile Core, and Lifecycle extensions in your application's main activity.

    ```java
    import com.adobe.marketing.mobile.MobileCore;